Search results for

 Price: Free

-Sleep as Android is among the most popular sleep tracking apps.
+Sleep as Android is among the most popular sleep-tracking apps.
 The app studies you while you sleep.
 It then tries to analyze how well you’re sleeping.
 It does require you to sleep with your phone in bed.
 The app also integrates with Google Fit, Samsung S Health, Galaxy Gear, Android Wear, Pebble (RIP), and Spotify.
 The app can even guess if you have sleep apnea.
-However, we don’t recommend that you use this as a diagnostic tool.
+However, we don’t recommend using this as a diagnostic tool.
 Always consult a doctor!
-It’s a great way to get some insight into how you sleep, and it comes with plenty of alarm clock functionality as well.
+It’s a great way to get some insight into how you sleep, and it also comes with plenty of alarm clock functionality.

 Talking Alarm Clock Beyond